jackokaiser/vanlab/content/blogs/the-doors.md

 For the doors, the insulation only consists of hemp.
 Protecting this insulation with the intello membrane was tricky around features like door handles and latches which are not air-tight.
-Those features also made it complicated for cladding, since we decided for lambri instead of a wood panel.
+Those features also made it complicated for cladding, since we decided for lambris instead of a wood panel.
 Additionally there are a bunch of running cables within the doors' structure to handle locking and lights.
 It was stressful to drill blindly behind the membrane where we knew cables were near.
 There was no choice though, since the doors also do not offer so much structure into which you can drill.